yleshe

 Train Trainers and Teachers in judo related self defense techniques Create trainers and teachers who have a base competency in teaching self defense Trainers and teachers who competently teach self defense based upon the USJF philosophy

-Create teaching materials that the trainers and teachers can use for their own learning and the learning of their students Provide training
+Create teaching materials that the trainers and teachers can use for their own learning and for teaching their students Provide training

 and teaching materials that support the Self Defense